ibm-cloud-docs/cis/edge-functions-use-cases.md

 This example verifies the HMAC for any request URL whose pathname starts with `/verify/`.

 For debugging convenience, this Edge function returns 403 if the URL or HMAC is invalid, or if the URL has expired.
-You may wish to return 404 in an actual implementation.
+You might want to return 404 in an actual implementation.

 ```sh
 addEventListener('fetch', event => {